trailofbits/cast_checks/README.md

 thread 'checked_truncation' panicked at 'invalid cast: TryFromIntError(())', cast_checks/tests/basic.rs:30:13
 ```

-We say "essentially rewrites" because the code that `cast_checks::enable` actually generates is slightly more complicated.
-It uses Nikolai Vazquez's [trick from `impls`] to determine whether an appropriate [`TryInto`] implementation exists.
+We say "essentially rewrites" because the actual generated code is slightly more complex.
+It uses [Nikolai Vazquez]'s [`impls`]' [trick] to determine whether an appropriate [`TryInto`] implementation exists.

 ## How to use